Rule 4751-1-13 | Continuing education.

-(11) The preceptor may use the continuing education credits for the current renewal or next renewal period only, following the completion date of the administrator-in-training's program.
-Only six precepting credits may be earned and used on each annual renewal.
+(11) The preceptor may use the continuing education credits for the current renewal period only, following the completion date of the administrator-in-training's program.
+Only twelve precepting credits may be earned and used on each biennial renewal.
 Precepting credit hours are considered in-person hours.

 (12) Credits shall be reported in the renewal system with the administrator-in-training agreement and a statement from the administrator serving as proof of successfully completing the precepting period or a confirming letter from the university for direct college students.

-(B) Continuing education credit prior to the last quarter of the previous registration anniversary year may not be accumulated from year to year.
+(B) Continuing education credit prior to the last quarter of the previous registration anniversary year may not be accumulated from renewal to renewal.

-(E) Certificates of attendance at continuing education courses, or other substantiating documentation, must be submitted by the nursing home administrator and be attached to the application for annual renewal of registration.
-An exact copy of the certificate or other documentation is acceptable.
+(D) Certificates of attendance at continuing education courses must be submitted by the nursing home administrator and be attached to the application for biennial renewal of registration.
+An exact copy of the certificate is acceptable.
 No documents will be returned.
 Online renewals require documents to be uploaded with the courses being declared.

-(F) The board shall not accept continuing education credits toward the completion of a course or program that is not NAB-approved or BELTSS-approved, except that if an Ohio licensee lives in and/or practices in another state, the licensee may use that state's board-approved or state-healthcare-association-approved continuing education for license renewal.
-The BELTSS-established limit on the number of self-study hours also applies to these renewals.
+(E) The board shall not accept continuing education credits toward the completion of a course or program that is not NAB-approved or BELTSS-approved, except that if an Ohio licensee lives in and/or practices in another state, the licensee may use that state's board-approved or state-healthcare-association-approved continuing education for license renewal.

 (1) The course was taken at an accredited college or university, as defined in rule 4751-1-02 of the Administrative Code.